The Growth in Grief

 “And this is my son, Daniel.”
 Mallory notices the change in Gladys’s voice, the sorrow that drifts into her eyes and ever-so-slightly pulls down the corners of her mouth.
 Would someone else not as closely acquainted with grief notice it too?

-“I lost him just last summer.”
+“I lost him just this past summer.”

 Mallory’s stomach tightens.